Bikini in popular culture: Cosplay

-Actress/model Phoebe Price wore a Princess Leia slave girl bikini at the San Diego Comic-Con International in 2010.
+The actress and model Phoebe Price wore a Princess Leia slave girl bikini at San Diego Comic-Con in 2010.
 Liana K, the Canadian co-host of Ed & Red's Night Party and well-known cosplayer appeared at 2008 Calgary Comic & Entertainment Expo dressed in Princess Leia's slave girl outfit.

 The scale armour bikini of Red Sonja remains a recurring theme in cosplay and comics conventions.

 Services

 Airlines

 In February 1964, Scandinavian Airlines placed an advertisement in newspapers and magazines throughout America.
 It featured a bikini-clad blonde model exposing her bellybutton posing on a rock above the caption "What to show your wife in Scandinavia."
 The image that appeared in most publications had the belly button removed to conform to the regulations.

 The Irish low-cost airline Ryanair publishes its Annual Charity Calendar featuring the Cabin crew in bikinis.
-But when Thai low cost airline Nok Air ran a Facebook contest featuring models from the men's magazine Maxim dressed in yellow bikinis, the brand color of the airline, the Thai Ministry of Culture spoke against it for focussing on Thailand's bad reputation.
-In Russia that same year, the top airline Aeroflot and low cost airline Avianova stirred up a row over bikinis in 2010.
-Aeroflot published a calendar featuring bikini clad and naked women holding wings, while Avianova's promotional YouTube video showing a model in bikini washing its plane became a hit.
+In 2013 the Thai low cost airline Nok Air ran a Facebook contest featuring models from the men's magazine Maxim dressed in yellow bikinis, the brand color of the airline.
+The promotion was criticised by the Thai Ministry of Culture for focussing on Thailand's negative reputation.
+In Russia in 2010, the low cost airline Avianova created an advertising video showing the airline's stewardesses washing a plane in bikinis.
+The video was subsequently criticised by the Flight Attendants' Association of Australia.

-In Vietnam, VietJetAir organized a bikini contest show on its inaugural flight in December 2011, and when a video of the show became a hit on YouTube the airline was fined by the country's Civil Aviation Administration in August 2012 for "local aviation regulations".
+In Vietnam, VietJetAir organized a bikini contest show on its inaugural flight in December 2011, and when a video of the show became popular on YouTube the airline was fined by the country's Civil Aviation Administration in August 2012 for "local aviation regulations".
 In 2009, Southwest Airlines of United States ran a Boeing 737 with a picture of swimsuit model Bar Refaeli wearing a bikini painted on the fuselage.
 In Bolivia, Colombian lingerie company Ronied ran a promotional fashion show of bikini and lingerie wearing models on board a state airline Boliviana de Aviación (BoA) plane during a commercial flight from La Paz to Cochabamba in 2010.